Mrs Ancret Szpak

 2024 Co-Supervisor The effectiveness of virtual reality on cognitive load and schema acquisition of STEM students Doctor of Philosophy Doctorate Full Time Ms Jaclyn Crystal Steffan

-2024 Co-Supervisor The effectiveness of virtual reality on cognitive load and schema acquisition of STEM students Doctor of Philosophy Doctorate Full Time Ms Jackie Steffan
+2024 Co-Supervisor The effectiveness of virtual reality on cognitive load and schema acquisition of STEM students - Doctorate Full Time Ms Jackie Steffan

-2023 Co-Supervisor - Doctor of Philosophy Doctorate Full Time Tohid Zarei
+2023 Co-Supervisor h4>Using Virtual Reality to deliver health care services to people with neurodevelopmental disorders - Doctorate Full Time Tohid Zarei

 Date Role Research Topic Location Program Supervision Type Student Load Student Name